Design Thinking

 • The Execution is where you enable the audience to envision your idea with all the color and passion and verve that you do.

-Your Design Thinking process should provide you with all you need to build your pitch desk:
+Your Design Thinking process should provide you much of what you need to build your pitch deck:

 • Stakeholder quotes, a persona, and journey map that describes the pain points

-• Key Insights that led to your innovation
+• Key Insights that led to your reframing of the problem and your innovative ideation

 • A prototype to demo (consider doing so in a video)